dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Account

-Accounts in Dusk  enable users to manage specific types of transactions.
-An account is linked to a profile and categorized as either a [Shielded Account](#shielded-account) for private transactions or a [Public Account](#public-account) for transparent transactions, each with its own unique address type.
+Accounts in Dusk manage transactions with different visibility levels.
+An account is linked to a profile and categorized as either a [Shielded Account](#shielded-account) for privacy-preserving transactions or a [Public Account](#public-account) for transparent transactions.
+Each account type has its own unique address format.

 #### Archive Node